python-pillow/Pillow/docs/handbook/tutorial.rst

 .. note::

-    The standard version of :py:meth:`~PIL.Image.Image.show` is not very efficient, since it saves the image to a temporary file and calls the :command:`xv` utility to display the image.
-If you don’t have :command:`xv` installed, it won’t even work.
+    The standard version of :py:meth:`~PIL.Image.Image.show` is not very efficient, since it saves the image to a temporary file and calls a utility to display the image.
+If you don’t have an appropriate utility installed, it won’t even work.
 When it does work though, it is very handy for debugging and tests.

 The following sections provide an overview of the different functions provided in this library.